Building Windows DLLs with MinGW

 One question I often get asked is how to create Windows DLLs using MinGW.
 Under MSVC it’s pretty simple, as Visual Studio will create a barebones project with everything you need.
 With MinGW a bit of manual work is needed, but it’s not that difficult when you know how it’s done.

 This article will show you the basics of creating DLLs with MinGW, and then linking to them in your applications.
-The code we produce here will be usable in MSVC as well, should you or your end users want to target multiple compilers.
+The code we produce here will be usable in MSVC as well, so you or your end users can target multiple compilers.

 DLL Basics